PRISM: Video Dataset Condensation with Progressive Refinement and Insertion for Sparse Motion: Ablation

+\textbf{Without Frame Insertion.} Removing the adaptive insertion leads to a substantial performance drop as shown in Table~\ref{tab:one_table} (A).
+This result confirms that static interpolation between key-frames fails to capture the non-linear temporal dynamics inherent in complex actions.
+The necessity of this component aligns with our theoretical framework where additional key-frames are required to resolve gradient misalignment at intermediate timestamps.
+Even in this restricted state, the holistic baseline remains competitive against prior work, which underscores the strength of our underlying interpolation architecture.

-We evaluate the effectiveness of our gradient-based frame selection by comparing it against a random selection baseline.
-Both methods operate under identical conditions: a new frame is inserted whenever a negative cosine similarity is detected between gradients.
-However, while PRISM selects the frame with the most negative cosine similarity, the baseline instead randomly selects one from the candidate pool, including the negatively correlated one.
-This setup ensures that the two methods differ only in how the new frame is selected, not in how often frames are added or when.
-As shown in Table~\ref{tab:one_table} (B), replacing our targeted frame selection with random addition results in substantial performance drops across both datasets.
-This confirms that gradient correlation is not just a useful signal but a decisive factor in identifying semantically meaningful frames that enhance the condensation process.
+\textbf{Frame Selection Strategy.} We evaluate the effectiveness of our gradient-guided frame selection by comparing it against a random baseline under identical insertion triggers.
+As detailed in Table~\ref{tab:one_table} (B), replacing our targeted selection with random addition results in inferior performance across both datasets.
+This indicates that the specific directional misalignment of gradients effectively points to temporal junctions that require additional representational capacity.
+Gradient correlation serves as a decisive signal for identifying semantically meaningful frames rather than just increasing the total frame count.